lipsworld/users-data-exporter/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Robust way to export selected users data to .xlsx spreadsheet, specially when number of users of a site is very big like 100,000+.
+Robust way to export selected users data to .xlsx spreadsheet, especially when number of users of a site is very big like 100,000+.

 == Description ==

-Robust way to export selected users data to .xlsx spreadsheet, specially when number of users of a site is very big like 100,000+.
+Robust way to export selected users data to .xlsx spreadsheet, especially when number of users of a site is very big like 100,000+.

 Available Filters:
 - User Roles (One or more)